- Savings and Investments

 5.2 The Intermediary must ensure that Individual Users make use of the Information and the Services solely for the Intermediary's purpose and will not make the Information and the Services available to third parties without our prior consent.

 5.3 The Intermediary must ensure that Individual Users only access Information relating to the Intermediary or the Clients and/or Prospective Clients provided that the Individual User is an employee or agent of the Intermediary and has its authority to do so.
 It is an offence under Irish data protection law to access any Information by means of the Site(s) or the Services other than Information relating to the Clients and/or Prospective Clients after the Individual User has ceased to be an employee or an agent of the Intermediary, or his authority has been otherwise revoked by the Intermediary.
-If we have reason to believe that an attempt has been made to access any Information through the Services in breach of Irish data protection law, we may communicate this to the relevant members of the Standard Life Aberdeen group and we may revoke the Individual User's access in accordance with sub-clause 5.5.
+If we have reason to believe that an attempt has been made to access any Information through the Services in breach of Irish data protection law, we may communicate this to the relevant members of the Phoenix Group and we may revoke the Individual User's access in accordance with sub-clause 5.5.

 5.4 If we are not reasonably satisfied at any time that an instruction we receive has been adequately authenticated, we may refuse to accept it, without incurring responsibility or liability to the Intermediary or its Clients and/or Prospective Clients.